Lawrence University: Academics

+Rankings and reputation

+In the 2025 U.S. News & World Report college rankings, Lawrence University was ranked 69th (tied) of 211 liberal arts colleges nationwide.
+Lawrence was ranked 85th in the national liberal arts colleges and 12th in Pell Grant performance in Washington Monthlys rankings in 2024.

-Student body
+Student life

-Lawrence enrolls about 1,500 students who hail from nearly every U.S. state.
+Lawrence enrolls about 1,500 students.
 The total enrollment in academic year 2010–11 was 1,566 students, the largest student body in Lawrence University's history.
 Over 75% of the students identify as white, about 12% are international students, and about 25% of students study in the conservatory of music.
 In the fall of 2014, a quarter of the incoming class were domestic students of color.

 Lawrence students have been named Rhodes Scholars seven times.
 Since 1976, 57 students and nine faculty have received Fulbright Scholarships.
 Since 1969, 73 students have been named Watson Fellows.

-Student traditions
+Traditions

 At the beginning of every academic year in September, incoming freshmen arrive a week before returning students to partake in Welcome Week.
 During Welcome Week, various activities are planned in order to help the incoming class get to know one another and to help them acclimate to college life.
 During the first night of Welcome Week, students and their parents attend the President's Welcome, which concludes with the traditional matriculation handshake, where every member of the incoming class shakes hands and exchanges words with the university's president.

 During the fall term, the on-campus fraternity Beta Theta Pi hosts the annual Beach Bash.
 For this event, the brothers of ΒθΠ shovel approximately 14 tons of sand into the fraternity house basement, and install a boardwalk and a lifeguard station that doubles as a DJ booth.This tradition was skipped in 2020, due to the COVID-19 pandemic.

 During spring term, Lawrence hosts a music festival, LU-aroo (a play on words on the popular music festival Bonnaroo).
 Held on the quad, the festival features many talented student bands, both from the college and the conservatory.
 In 2016, the musician The Tallest Man on Earth played at the festival.

-Also during spring term, many seniors participate in the Senior Streak, which typically happens during the eighth week of the term.
-The goal of the senior streak is to provide seniors with one last opportunity to let loose before finals, graduation, and post-college life.
-Although rumor says that the senior streak was created as a result of former president Richard Warch's aversion to the activity, this has been proven to be false.
-Students, often coming from Lawrence's on-campus bar, the Viking Room, strip their clothes and run around the area of Main Hall, as one last hurrah before finals and graduation.
+An on-campus bar, the Viking Room (VR), serves as a beloved campus lounge within the basement of the Memorial Hall classroom building.
+Professors and other senior university personnel frequently serve as guest bartenders, and "VR tokens" are commonly distributed during campus events or when bartering to exchange for drinks at the bar.
+Students of drinking age customize a numbered tankard that is stored in the VR and is reused by the individual each time they order a drink.
+Upon graduation, some students take their mugs home with them.